travisseymour/EPICpyDocs/docs/installing_a_package_manager.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-(or if you'd feel safer grabbing it direcly from the Homebrew website, go here: https://brew.sh/)
+(or if you'd feel safer grabbing it directly from the Homebrew website, go here: https://brew.sh/)

 This will take a moment.
 When it's done, you will have a working installation of Homebrew.